storiesjs/stories/packages/core/src/components/button/readme.md

 # Button

-The Button (stories-button) is an styled HTML button element displays text, icons, or both.
+The Button (str-button) is an styled HTML button element displays text, icons, or both.

 <!-- Auto Generated Below -->